-Let’s just put it out there: the Galapagos are the ultimate expedition destination.
-Their unique and privileged location in the Pacific Ocean offers the perfect environment to shelter a wide range of unique species that manage to coexist together in perfect harmony.
-Unaltered by the dramatic changes of the modern world, the archipelago offers guests a spectacular and unforgettable encounter with rare wildlife and otherworldly landscapes, all of which have remained virtually untouched for centuries.
+Let’s state it unequivocally: the Galapagos Islands are the pinnacle of expedition destinations.
+Their distinctive and advantageous location in the Pacific Ocean creates an ideal habitat supporting a diverse array of unique species that coexist harmoniously.
+Unaffected by the dramatic shifts of the contemporary world, this archipelago provides visitors with a remarkable and memorable encounter with rare wildlife and surreal landscapes, all of which have remained virtually unaltered for centuries.

-So, if you’re wondering how exactly we experience the Galapagos aboard our Expedition Vessels, then keep on reading!
-By the time you finish, you’ll surely want to experience the Galapagos Islands with our exciting, safe, and completely engaging expeditions!
+So, if you’re wondering how exactly we experience the Galapagos aboard our Expedition Vessels, keep reading!
+When you finish, you’ll surely want to share the Galapagos Islands with our exciting, safe, and engaging expeditions!

 How exactly do our guests experience the Galapagos Islands aboard our expedition vessels?